woodbri/vehicle-routing-problems/osrm-work/README.md

 As mentioned above there are some needed support files and if you have installed the ``osrm-work`` directory and prepared the data there then all you need to do it run the ``run-test-server`` to get it running.
-If you want to have it start on boot up, I'll leave that as an exercise for the user.

 Having osrm-routed running is a requierment for vehicle-routing-problems programs to run, so if
  * you dont want it to start on boot up